IndrajeetPatil/Advanced-R-exercises/_book/Vectors.md

 **A3.** In this code:

-`f2`: Only the underlying integers are reversed, but levels remain unchanged.
+- `f2`: Only the underlying integers are reversed, but levels remain unchanged.
-`f3`: Both the levels and the underlying integers are reversed.

 ```r